Pacific Fruit Express: 1920s – 1950s

-In 1923, the Western Pacific Railroad joined the venture by leasing its own new fleet of 2775 reefers to PFE.
-They were painted in standard PFE colors with only WP heralds on the cars instead of the paired UP-SP markings.
-The WP cars were all retired by the late 1950s, among the last wooden reefers in PFE's fleet.
+In 1923, the Western Pacific Railroad joined the venture by leasing its own new fleet of 2775 refrigerator cars to PFE.
+They were painted in standard PFE colors with only WP heralds on the cars instead of the paired Union Pacific–Southern Pacific markings.
+The Western Pacific cars were all retired by the late 1950s, among the last wooden refrigerator cars in PFE's fleet.
 WP ended its partnership with PFE in late 1967 and joined Fruit Growers Express instead.
+The PFE owned its own repair shops and produced its own ice for refrigeration.
+As of 1948, it owned and operated 18 ice production plants, supplying two million pounds of ice.
+Competition from highway refrigerated transportation increased during this period, and the fleet decreased to 21,500 cars.